Fiske Kimball: Biography

 Kimball continued to work on projects in Virginia.
-Kimball designed his own home, Shack Mountain, in Albemarle County, Virginia, not from far Monticello.
+Kimball designed his own home, Shack Mountain, in Albemarle County, Virginia, not far from Monticello.
 Kimball used Jefferson's architectural principles as the basis of his design of Shack Mountain, short for Shackelford Mountain, the surname of a branch of Jefferson's descendants.
 Built in 1935–1936, Shack Mountain is a Jefferson-style pavilion, like Monticello, that is considered Kimball's masterpiece.
 Shack Mountain was designated a National Historic Landmark in 1992.

 Fiske Kimball died in Munich, Germany, on August 14, 1955.
 He and his wife are buried at Monticello Memorial Gardens on Monticello Mountain, about a mile from Monticello.
 He is commemorated by the Fiske Kimball Fine Arts Library at the University of Virginia.

 Marriage

 Kimball married, in June 1913, Marie Christina Goebel (1889–1955), the half Dutch, half German daughter of Julius Goebel, a professor of Germanic languages at the University of Illinois.
 She eventually was the recipient of two Guggenheim Fellowships and served as Monticello's first curator (1944–55).
 She also wrote a three-volume biography of Jefferson.